paladp/cs203-S2019-assessment/assessment.md

   * Python software development
     * N = A lack of new knowledge and/or contributions to any project
-    * I = Incomplete knowledge or minuscule contributions to projects
+    * I = Incomplete knowledge or minimal contributions to projects
     * A = An average amount of knowledge and contributions to each project
     * G = An above average amount of knowledge and contributions to each project
-    * E = Actively seeking to contribute and understand software development
+    * E = Actively seeking to contribute and understand software development for each project
   * Project management with GitHub, specifically the Flow Model
     * N = A complete disregard for the model, especially multiple instances of pushing to the master branch
-    * I = Occasional disregard for the model including pushing to the master branch
+    * I = Occasional disregard for the model including at least one instance of pushing to the master branch
     * A = Almost always adhering to model and never pushing to the master branch
     * G = Making only minor mistakes while trying to follow the model